benli12345/PVI-ML-VQI/README.md

 Outputs: Binary prediction positive or negative for 1-year major adverse limb event (composite of thrombectomy/thrombolysis, surgical reintervention, or major amputation) or death.

-Constraints: The models were developed using data from the Vascular Quality Initiative Database, a volunary registry primarily comprising data from North American centers.
+Constraints: The models were developed using data from the Vascular Quality Initiative Database, a voluntary registry primarily comprising data from North American centers.
 Future work is needed to assess generalizability of the models in a prospective setting.